sachelsout/FoodLens/README.md

 ### Current progress (v1):

-For now, the app accepts a menu photo, uses OCR to extract the raw text, and displays it.
+For now, the app accepts a menu photo, uses OCR to extract the raw text, parses it into structured menu data using an LLM, fetches images for dishes, and displays the full digital menu.
-This is the foundational step before building structured data extraction and richer features.
+This is a complete end-to-end MVP from image upload to rich digital menu output.

 ---